 3. Winning happens during practice

 The will to win begins with preparing to win.
 My tennis coach Tony Fisher used to say, “Practice like you compete, so you can compete like you practice.”
 Peak performers are always looking to better their best and they understand that practice is the difference between mediocre and magnificent!
 They continually improve because they practice not only when they feel motivated, but also when they don’t feel motivated.
 The great Roger Federer says, “You don’t stop practicing when you are a champion because practice is why you are a champion.”

 4. They Quit

 People with a winning mindset make a habit of quitting!
 Now, I realize this seems a bit counterintuitive from what we believe about success.
-However, winners know to quit any attitude or action that is not moving them closer to their goals.
+However, winners quit any attitude or action that is not moving them closer to their goals.
 They say, “DO” to whatever is contributing to their success and “NO” to whatever is delaying their success.
-Tim Ferris, author of Tools For Titans calls this creating your “Not-to-do” list.
+Tim Ferris, author of Tools For Titans calls this creating your “Not-to-Do” list.
 We are all busy; therefore, it is important that we separate what we could do from what we should do.
 This can only be accomplished when you have absolute clarity of your goals.
-Once you establish exactly where you want to go, there becomes a clear divide between what you could do and what you should do.
+Once you establish exactly where you want to go, you create a clear divide between what you could do and what you should do.

 When an individual wins, we tend to look first at their external skills.
 However, the difference-maker is what you can’t see, their inner character.
 These inner qualities are something we can all develop, nurture, and benefit from.
 Think about it: You are the only one who decides how you respond and interpret your situation.
 Only you determine the quality and content of your thoughts!
 You have everything you need right now to embrace a winning mindset, so, Game On!